fractional-ray/CS5824_ECE5424-Project/README.md

 Overall, the SVC implementation of the Fashion-MNIST dataset was successful with some discrepancies in the variation of the results with respect to the set parameters.
 However, the created SVC was able to attain a maximum accuracy of 89.2% on  the Fashion-MNIST dataset.
 Also, it was proven that the Fashion-MNIST was more of a challenge for SVCs as each model created was 9.72% more accurate on average when trained on the original MNIST dataset.

 #### CNN
 Given that the original authors, Xiao et al, never tested against any deep learning models, we decided this would be the perfect opportunity to test the core hypothesis of the paper.
-Convolutional neural networks (CNN) are well poised to tackle image classification problems such as Fashion-MNIST & MNIST.
-For the sake of simplicity, we made use of Tensorflow’s Keras package to import both datasets and build the LeNet-5 CNN architecture.
+Convolutional neural networks (CNN) are well-posed to tackle image classification problems such as Fashion-MNIST & MNIST.
+For example, if you were to take a look at any of the top performing algorithms on CIFAR-100 or the ImageNet challenge, you would see some form of CNN.[6]
+However, even with all the many upsides of using CNNs for image classification, there is a cost to pay in regards to compute.
+To circumvent this hurdle, we made use of the Google Collaboratory platform to train and evaluate our model to avoid long training times due to the fact that they provide free GPU and TPU resources.
+We made use of Tensorflow’s Keras package to import both datasets and build the LeNet-5 CNN architecture.

 ##### Procedure
 * Import MNIST and Fashion-MNIST datasets